typhomnt/Website/content/pbr_intro.md

         return  Ray((inv_view*vec4(0,0,-D,1)).xyz,mat3(inv_view)*normalize(p.x*right + p.y*up*aspectRatio + D*front));
     }

-First, we will add micro-facet properties to the HitSurface structure, adding roughness, ambient occlusion and metallic properties.
+Next we declare two new structures: the HitSurface structure containing a ray-scene intersection point, the surface normal at this point as well as its material properties expressed as a PBRMat.
+As metionned above these materials contain roughness and metallic properties.
+We also add an ambient occlusion property which is used when computing an ambient ligthing term in the rendering loop.

     struct PBRMat
     {
         vec3 color;
         float roughness;
+        float metallic;
         float ao;
-        float metallic;
     };

     struct HitSurface